mikaelweill/Incept/README.md

-# Incept - Educational Content Generator
+# Incept

-API service for generating high-quality educational content for 8th grade science, including articles and question banks.
+Curriculum mapping and visualization project for educational content.

+This repository contains tools for:
+- Mapping standards to lessons
+- Visualizing curriculum relationships
+- Organizing educational content

 ## Requirements